-- If it is an EMERGENCY, and the person is acutely unwell, please call 112 or 999 to arrange an ambulance for transport to hospital for clinical assessment and care tell the call operator that the person has symptoms of COVID-19 so the ambulance team can be prepared - If WELL, the symptomatic individual should travel to the testing centre by themselves for their appointment.
+- If it is an EMERGENCY, and the person is acutely unwell, please call 112 or 999 to arrange an ambulance for transport to hospital for clinical assessment and care tell the call operator that the person has symptoms of COVID-19 so the ambulance team can be prepared. - If WELL, the symptomatic individual should travel to the testing centre by themselves for their appointment.
 If this isn't possible because the person doesn't have their own transport, the person can let the testing centre know and transport can be arranged by either a mobile team (SafetyNet in Dublin and the East) or through the National Ambulance Service (NAS).
-In some situations this may be an at-home test
+In some situations, this may be an at-home test. - The symptomatic individual should wear a face mask for transport if tolerated and should engage in regular hand washing or cleaning with alcohol-based hand sanitiser and appropriate respiratory etiquette. - The symptomatic individual should maintain a distance of at least 1 metre and where possible 2 metres throughout transportation.

-- The symptomatic individual should wear a face mask for transport if tolerated and should engage in regular hand washing or cleaning with alcohol-based hand sanitiser and appropriate respiratory etiquette. - The symptomatic individual should maintain a distance of at least 1 metre and where possible 2 metres throughout transport. - If the person is unable to tolerate a face mask, the driver should wear one if available. - If possible use a vehicle where the drivers compartment is separated from the symptomatic individual e.g. by perspex sheet - If possible, windows should be kept open to ensure adequate ventilation of the vehicle.
+- The driver should also wear a face-covering. - If possible use a vehicle where the driver's compartment is separated from the symptomatic individual e.g. by a Perspex sheet - If possible, windows should be kept open to ensure adequate ventilation of the vehicle.